 Estimates.
 The preparation of financial statements in conformity with the modified cash basis of accounting requires Nourish to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reported period.
 Actual results could differ from these estimates.
-Nourish's primary estimates are the allocation of expenses to functional categories.

 Financial Instruments and Credit Risk.
 Financial instruments that potentially subject Nourish to concentrations of credit risk consist principally of temporary cash investments.
 Nourish places temporary cash investments with two financial institutions.
 Bank balances at times exceed the amount insured by FDIC, however Nourish manages the deposit concentration risk by placing the cash with financial institutions believed by Nourish to be creditworthy.
-Investments are diversified by stock investments, bond investments and mutual funds and monitored by the Board Treasurer.
+Investments are diversified by stock investments, bond investments and mutual funds and monitored by the Board Treasurer with further oversight by the Finance Committee of the Board.